Key Takeaways

 Tax advantages of a 403(b) plan

 When it comes to tax treatment, a 403(b) plan functions in the same way as a 401(a) plan.
-As a 403(b) participant, you’ll make contributions on a pretax basis, and your money will also grow without being subject to tax.
-Additionally, you’ll have to pay regular tax on eligible withdrawals, which you can make at the age of 59 1/2.
-If you choose to make an early withdrawal, you’ll also be required to pay a 10% tax penalty.
+If your employee is a 403(b) participant, they can make contributions on a pretax basis, and their money can also grow without being subject to tax.
+Additionally, they’ll have to pay regular tax on eligible withdrawals, which they can make at the age of 59 1/2.

 Get a tax-advantaged 403(b) plan